argoproj/argo-cd/docs/user-guide/jsonnet.md

 > v1.4

 Jsonnet apps have access to the [standard build environment](build-environment.md) via substitution into *TLAs* and *external variables*.
-It is also possible to add a shared libary (e.g. `vendor` folder) relative to the reposity root.
+It is also possible to add a shared library (e.g. `vendor` folder) relative to the repository root.

 E.g. via the CLI: